-Discover the world of engineering
+Inspiring the discovery of engineering

 CADET will offer activities, experiences, programs and pathways for young people from Year 8 through to PhD level, and encourage students to gain a new insight into the world of engineering.
 Through CADET, we will link secondary, VET and tertiary education to demonstrate the opportunities that are possible in engineering and design whilst building aspirations for a career in the industry.

 Featuring more than $6 million of cutting edge technologies and specialist learning aids, CADET represents the pinnacle of engineering education within Australia.
 Focused on digital manufacturing, rapid prototyping, 3D modelling and visualisation technologies students, researchers and industry will be able to experience and master the tools and techniques that will take Australian manufacturing beyond the 21st century.
 Access to such advanced equipment is the corner stone of enabling Deakin students to creatively explore their engineering and design ideas.

 Construction of the $55 million CADET facility will commence in late 2013 and is expected to be completed in 2015.
 This tri-level building will house a range of laboratories, design studios and interactive learning spaces furnished with industry leading technology and equipment that will provide students with the freedom to create and explore.

 Recognising that design is a primary function of the engineering profession, CADET will emphasise the importance of design, rapid prototyping and modelling in engineering practice.
 CADET opens the possibilities of design in engineering through project-based collaborative learning supported by state-of-the-art infrastructure to provide the '21st century' reality of engineering.